awsdocs/amazon-rds-user-guide/doc_source/USER_ShareSnapshot.md

   The following table lists permanent and persistent options and their related DB engines\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ShareSnapshot.html)

+For Oracle DB instances, you can copy shared DB snapshots that have the options `Timezone` or `OLS` \(or both\)\.
+To do so, specify a target option group that includes these options when you copy the DB snapshot\.
+The OLS option is permanent and persistent only for Oracle DB instances running Oracle version 12\.2 or higher\.
+For more information about these options, see [Oracle Time Zone](Appendix.Oracle.Options.Timezone.md) and [Oracle Label Security](Oracle.Options.OLS.md)\.

 ## Sharing an Encrypted Snapshot<a name="USER_ShareSnapshot.Encrypted"></a>

 You can share DB snapshots that have been encrypted "at rest" using the AES\-256 encryption algorithm, as described in [Encrypting Amazon RDS Resources](Overview.Encryption.md)\.
 To do this, you must take the following steps: